tdemin16/nlu-project/README.md

 * Training Epochs.
 * Learning Rates.
 * GRU settings:
-  * Embedding dimension
+  * Embedding dimension;
-  * Size of the hidden state
+  * Size of the hidden state;
-  * Pad token
+  * Pad token;
-  * Attention: This boolean settings allows turning off/on the use of attention in GRU
+  * Attention: This boolean settings allows turning off/on the use of attention in GRU.
 * Filter setting: Selects whether to filter or not objective sentences.
 Based on the approach this will change its behavior:
-  * With Naive Bayes, since both models are trained in the same run, it will use the trained subjectivity detector to filter out objective sentences.
+  * With Naive Bayes, since both models are trained in the same run, it will use the trained subjectivity detector to filter out objective sentences;
   * With GRU, it will load the trained weights in subjectivity detection.
 These will be located in `weights/gru/subj.pth`.
-The weights' directory is automatically created after the subjectivity detector is trained.
+The weights' directory is automatically created after the subjectivity detector is trained;
   * With Transformers, it will load the filtered dataset in `weights/transformer/filt_data.pkl`.
 To create it run `$ python transformer/filter_sents.py`
-* Device and Saving settings.
+* Device and Saving settings;

 ## Training
 ### Naive Bayes (1st baseline)